seppmail/SEPPmail365cloud/README.md

 More info can be found in the [Microsoft documentation on ARC Sealing](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/use-arc-exceptions-to-mark-trusted-arc-senders?view=o365-worldwide)

 To understand the compauth reason numbers see [Microsoft documentation on authentication result header fields](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/message-headers-eop-mdo?view=o365-worldwide#authentication-results-message-header-fields)

+### Loading the ExchangeOnlineManagement Module with reduced memory

+Microsoft posted an article on how to load the ExchangeOnlineManagement module with a minimum footprint on memory.
+If you have a machine with high memory consumption follow this [article from the Exchange Team blog](https://techcommunity.microsoft.com/t5/exchange-team-blog/reducing-memory-consumption-of-the-exchange-online-powershell-v3/ba-p/3970086).

 <p style="text-align: center;">--- End of document ---</p>